Backblock Ballads and Other Verses: Critical reception

 pretend to be nothing more than entertaining jingles.
 Considered as such, their merit is very uneven, but the best of them possess a most acceptable raciness and humor.
 By far the best part of the book is that written in that specific variety of impure English which may be termed pure Australian."

 Publication history

 The collection was originally published in July 1913 by E. W. Cole, owner of Cole's Book Arcade in Bourke Street, Melbourne.

-The collection contains stories that were originally published in The Bulletin, The Critic, The Gadfly, The Lone Hand, and Adelaide's Evening Journal newspaper.
+The collection contains poems that were originally published in The Bulletin, The Critic, The Gadfly, The Lone Hand, and Adelaide's Evening Journal newspaper.